koajs/koa-lusca/README.md

 * `options.maxAge` Number - Required.
 Number of seconds HSTS is in effect.
 * `options.includeSubDomains` Boolean - Optional.
 Applies HSTS to all subdomains of the host

 Enables [HTTP Strict Transport Security](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security) for the host domain.
+The preload flag is required for HSTS domain submissions to [Chrome's HSTS preload list](https://hstspreload.appspot.com)

 ### lusca.xssProtection(options)